ietf-tools/xml2rfc/README.txt

        keyword     default     meaning
        =======     =======     =======
-       compact     no          when producing a .txt file, try to conserve vertical whitespace
+       compact     no          when producing a txt/nroff file, try to conserve vertical whitespace

        subcompact  compact     if compact is "yes", then setting this to "no" will make things a